rahulruben/skype-clone/README.md

 # Skype Clone

-Skype clone a skype representation in Reactjs using the Redux using hooks for state management<br />
+Skype clone is a skype representation in Reactjs using the Redux with hooks for state management<br />
 Firestore is used to store all the message as per the room ids<br />
 Fire Storage used for storing images and reference by URLs from Firestore